dnsviz/dnsviz/README.md

 * pygraphviz (1.1 or later) - http://pygraphviz.github.io/

-  pygraphviz is required for most functionality.   `dnsviz probe` and `dnsviz grok` (without -t or -T options) can be used without pygraphviz installed.
+  pygraphviz is required for most functionality.   `dnsviz probe` and `dnsviz grok` (without -t) can be used without pygraphviz installed.
 Version 1.1 or greater is required because of the support for unicode names and HTML-like labels, both of which are utilized in the visual output.